Frequently Asked Questions

 Change of name

 If you provide identity documents using a former name, you must provide evidence of your name change.
-This means providing a change of name certificate issued by the Australian Registry of Births, Deaths and Marriages or an Australian marriage certificate issued by a state or territory, in addition to your four identity documents.
+This means providing a change of name certificate issued by the Australian Registry of Births, Deaths and Marriages or an Australian marriage certificate issued by a state or territory, in addition to your three identity documents.
 Church or celebrant-issued certificates are not accepted.

 • What if I can’t meet the minimum ID requirements?